rien-doll/minimal-ui/README.md

 Circle Status Icons is a mod for FFXIV that changes (most) DoW/DoM beneficial status effects into circles.

 ## Notice
 I will no longer be able to update the mod for the forseeable future, but it should remain functional for the rest of the expansion, if not further.
 I have reached the point of satisfaction with the design awhile ago, and very few textures get changed per patch.
 I have uploaded all of the raw textures used [here](https://github.com/rien-doll/minimal-ui/tree/master/textures) and you may feel free to fork the project or use them for any personal use.
-If you would prefer an alternative skin originally based on my work, but further expanded with many more options, you can try [Material UI](https://github.com/skotlex/ffxiv-material-ui).
+If you would prefer an alternative skin originally based on my work, but further expanded with many more options, you can try SKOTLEX's [Material UI](https://github.com/skotlex/ffxiv-material-ui).

 ## Preview
 ![a](preview2.png)